RareSkills/solana-tutorial/content/anchor-signer/anchor-signer.md

 **Exercise**: modify the tests to violate the `has_one` and `constraint` macro and observe the error messages.

-## Learn more Solona with RareSkills
+## Learn more Solana with RareSkills
-Our [<ins>Solana tutorials</ins>](https://www.rareskills.io/solana-tutorial)covers how to learn Solana as an Ethereum or EVM developer.
+Our [Solana tutorials](https://www.rareskills.io/solana-tutorial)covers how to learn Solana as an Ethereum or EVM developer.

+*Originally Published March, 5, 2024*